lgblgblgb/xemu/README.md

 What is emulated and what is not:

-* 65CE02 "core" instructions, but only ones what I needed on demand!
-So still, there are opcodes wouldn't even work and causes the emulator to exit!!!!!
+* 65CE02 "core" instructions, hopefully more-or-less correctly emulated.
-  65CE02 emulation is done by extending/modifying a 65C02 emulator (of mine) since 65CE02 is basically an extended 65C02.
+  65CE02 emulation is done by extending/modifying a 65C02 emulator (of mine) since 65CE02 is basically an extended 65C02, with only "some" differences (oh, yes, "some" ... well).

 * 4502 "core" extensions over 65CE02, ie MAP opcode, and special meaning of NOP (as EOM)